-- the nipples may appear bright pink; the areola may be reddened, dry or flaky.
+- your nipples may appear bright pink; the areola may be reddened, dry or flaky.
 Rarely a fine white rash may be seen

 - nipple damage (e.g. a crack) which is slow to heal

-- signs of thrush may be present in your baby's mouth and or on your baby's bottom or both.
-Thrush in the mouth appears as a thick white coating on the tongue and or white spots on the inside of the cheeks.
-Thrush on the baby's bottom appears as a bright red rash with spots around it which does not clear without anti-fungal treatment.
+- signs of thrush may be present in your baby's mouth or on your baby's bottom, or both.
+Thrush in the mouth appears as a thick white coating on the tongue or white spots on the inside of the cheeks, or both.
+Thrush on baby's bottom appears as a bright red rash with spots around it which does not clear without antifungal cream.

 If you or your baby have been diagnosed with thrush you will be both need to be treated.

 Management and treatment

-The most common treatment for breast or nipple thrush is antifungal medication.
-But you also need to treat thrush in your baby and any other fungal infection in you or your family members.
+Breast or nipple thrush is treated with antifungal tablets and creams.
+You also need to treat thrush in your baby and any other fungal infection in you or your family members.

 - Treat any other site of fungal infection in the whole family, i.e. vagina, nappy rash, feet.

-- Keep your nipples dry by frequently changing breast pads as thrush thrives in a moist and warm environment.
+- Keep your nipples dry by frequently changing breast pads as thrush grows well in a moist and warm environment.

-- Clean teats and dummies thoroughly after use and boil for 5 minutes.
+- Clean teats and dummies thoroughly after use and boil for five minutes.
 Replace weekly if possible.